-# symbol is used for comment in python.
+The # symbol is used for comments in python.
 In most editors keyboard shortcut to comment/uncomment is Ctrl + /.
 However, Python IDLE uses Alt + 3 to comment and Alt + 4 to uncomment.

 2. Semicolon in Python Syntax

-It is possible to assign multiple variable to multiple values respectively in python.
+It is possible to assign multiple variables to multiple values respectively in python.

-Multiple assignment makes swapping very easy in Python and a temporary variable is never needed.
+Multiple assignments make swapping very easy in Python and a temporary variable is never needed.

-Python is case-sensitive language and changes in case results into a new object.
+Python is a case-sensitive language and changes in case results into a new object.

 Quotes are used in python to define string objects.
 There are four categories of quotes that can be used:

-Naming identifiers in Python must obey these rules:
+Naming identifiers in Python must obey these three rules:

-- It must not begin with digits 0-9
+2) It must not begin with any digit 0-9

-- It must not be a keyword. import keyword; print(keyword.kwlist)
+3) It must not be a keyword.
+To check the keywords run:

-A simple left padding also acts as block definition in Python.
-It is typically a tab space in the beginning.
+Simple left padding acts as a block definition in Python.
+It is typically a tab space or four white space in the beginning of an enclosed statement.

 10. Underscore '_'